theonetruenerd/VenusPackages/README.md

 For example, if I wanted to import the TestImportLibrary without the user interface, putting the files in subdirectories named "TestImportLibrarySubdirectory", replacing any files that exist and skipping method files, I would run the following command:

 HxMethodCopy .\TestImportLibrary.pkg /RunMode silent /SubDir TestImportLibrarySubdirectory /FileRule replace /SkipMeth

+Alternatively, you can download the batch file in this repo and add it to your path.
+If you do that, then you can simply run the following command and it should do all of the above:
+- "hip [libraryname]"

+  This should install the correct library from github, then run the import library from pkg command with the following parameters:
+  - RunMode set to proceed
+  - ProcOrg set to no
+  - FileRule set to ask
+  - PathRule set to ask
+  - InstrRule set to best
+  - MethPath,LibPath,LabPath,OthPath all set to default
+  - SubDir set to the library name
+  - SkipMeth,SkipLib,SkipLab,SkipOth all off